ana-goge/Forgotten-Languages-Analysis/README.md

 **Future Plans**

 - **Training an LLM on the FL Database:** A significant upcoming feature is the training of a Large Language Model (LLM) on the FL database for analysis.
-This model will be used to extract insights, analyze patterns, and possibly generate new translations.
+This model will be used to extract insights, analyse patterns, and possibly generate new translations.
 - **Improving Translation Quality:** We will continue transitioning from word-level pairs to sentence-level data and incorporating seq2seq models with attention mechanisms to improve translation accuracy and contextual understanding.
 - **Pattern Analysis Tools:** Adding more tools to facilitate pattern analysis and machine learning exploration of FL content, including word frequency analysis, sentence structures, and grammatical patterns.
 - **Collaborative Features:** Developing features to expand and share translation progress, including collaborative workflows and data sharing.